Resource

 1. Have students investigate twelve marine ecosystems.

 Have students watch the Census of Marine Life background video, "A Journey Through Habitats" (2 minutes, 21 seconds).
-The video is found under the "Background" tab on the Census of Marine Life link provided.
 As they watch, ask students to note the wide diversity of ocean ecosystems.
 Divide students into small groups and assign each group one ecosystem from the list:

 • Abyssal Plain (communities include deep sea corals, whale fall, brine pool)